sumeet70/aweml/README.md

 End to end machine learning pipeline running on Google Cloud Platform

 ## Data Processor
-Contains a Cloud Dataflow enabled data pre processing pipeline.
+the folder named data_processing, contains a Cloud Dataflow enabled data pre processing pipeline.

 ### Setup storage bucket:
 Create a root storage bucket in your account and then add following folders to it: